Political Google bombs in the 2004 U.S. presidential election: Bombing of John Kerry

 Senator John Kerry was also the target of Google bombs.
 The first of these is the "waffles" Google bomb.
 In April 2004, Ken Jacobson, then a law school student at Duquesne University in Pittsburgh launched the "waffles" Google bombing of Kerry, in part to retaliate for Democrats' Google bombing of George W. Bush.
 He encouraged linking of "waffles" to John Kerry's official site.

 The term "waffling" is used to describe the back and forth motion of the wings of water fowl prior to landing and is often used to describe a person who cannot decide on a particular course of action.
 Throughout the campaign, Kerry detractors accused him of changing his position on various issues.

 Bombing of Rick Santorum

 In May 2003, Dan Savage, a sex columnist and LGBT rights activist, asked his readers to create a definition for the word "santorum" in response to then United States Senator Rick Santorum's views on homosexuality, and comments about same sex marriage.
-See Campaign for the neologism "santorum".